longbui98/longbui98/README.md

 - 👋 Hi, I’m @longbui98
 - 👀 I’m interested in software engineering and coding competition
-- 🌱 I’m currently learning blockchain
+- 🌱 I’m currently learning blockchain and newest technology
+- 🌱 I’m currently working at CMC GLOBAL
 - 📫 How to reach me ...

 <!---